eksctl-io/eksctl/site/content/usage/03-cluster-upgrade.md

 eksctl utils update-aws-node
 ```

-If you have upgraded from 1.10 to 1.11, you will need to replace `kube-dns` with `coredns`.
+If you have upgraded from 1.10 to 1.11, run:
-To do that, run:

 ```
-eksctl utils install-coredns
+eksctl utils update-coredns
 ```

 If you have upgraded from 1.11 to 1.12, run: